 What To Consider in Women’s Hiking Shoes

-The outsole is the material on the bottom of the shoe that gives you the traction.
+The outsole is the material on the bottom of the shoe that gives you traction.
 You want to make sure the lug pattern on the outsole is well-spaced, and the materials used are of high quality, such as Vibram.

 Hiking Shoe vs. Hiking Boot

 The debate still rages on whether to choose hiking boots or hiking shoes.
-However, the science is stacking up on the side of shoes, and hiking boots just can’t keep up.
+However, the science is stacking up on the side of shoes, and hiking boots can’t keep up.
 The first reason for this is weight.
-More and more, we are hearing that “1lb on your feet equals 5 on your back,” and those that have tested this theory agree.
+More and more, we are hearing that “1lb on your feet equals five on your back,” and those that have tested this theory agree.

 Think of the flexibility in a shoe as you stand on a rock.
 The slight flexibility of the sole allows your foot to move with the obstacle, keeping your ankle stable and on track with your feet.
 Now think of a hiking boot on that same obstacle.
-The rigidity keeps your foot in place, and if your body goes one way and the boot goes the other, well … bad things happen.
+The rigidity keeps your foot in place, and if your body goes one way and the boot goes the other, well, bad things happen.

-While some people need the extra padding and weight distribution to prevent their ankles from weakening, most of the time a hiking shoe does just as good a job – and sometimes more efficient – of keeping your ankles protected.
+While some people need the extra padding and weight distribution to prevent their ankles from weakening, most of the time, a hiking shoe does just as good a job – and sometimes more efficient – of keeping your ankles protected.

 Types of Hiking Shoes

 You’re going to see all kinds of labels when you search for the best hiking shoes.
 Sometimes, it can be hard to keep all the variety straight.
-So, here are some of the common types of hiking shoes you’re likely to come across, and what they mean for you and your feet.
+So, here are some of the common types of hiking shoes you’re likely to come across and what they mean for you and your feet.

-Just like mid, low hiking shoes refer to those that sit low on your ankle.
+Like mid, low hiking shoes refer to those that sit low on your ankle.
 These have a similar cut to your average hiking shoe and are generally the most popular because they’re the lightest in weight.

 Features To Seek In Hiking Shoes

-What is a hiking shoe if not its stand out features?
+What is a hiking shoe if not its stand-out features?
 Some are a matter of preference, while others should be considered a deal-breaker.
 Here are some of the best features to look for when choosing your next hiking shoe.